The Character Ethic 2

 Because that’s what all those books told me to do.

-The fact is, in all these books, I never heard anyone talk about what character IS or how important it is – or even mention that you should have it.
+The fact is, in all these books, I never heard anyone talk about what character IS or how important it is – or even mention that you should have it as The Character Ethic 2.

-Today, however, as I teach my clients in my online courses like Power Habits® Academy as well as my coaching programs, every day I see more and more how important it is to get back to The The Character Ethic 2.
+Today, however, as I teach my clients in my online courses like Power Habits® Academy as well as my coaching programs, every day I see more and more how important it is to get back to The Character Ethic 2.

 So how do we do that?